sbaumgartner/scripting_test/README.md

 * Handle validation errors
 * Extract and export structured data

-This means that the assignment should take about an hour to complete.
-You're free to take longer if you prefer, but one hour is the expected duration.
-You can begin working on it at any time that suits you.
+We expect you to spend one hour on this assignment.
+You're free to spend more time if you’d like.
+You can start whenever you're ready and do not need to start this today.
 You can use any tool(s) or AI you want to complete this assignment.

 ---